13 Modernist Women Writers to Rediscover and Read

 Author May Sinclair

 At the time when May Sinclair’s writing was featured in The Egoist, she was a well-known literary critic and novelist.
-In The Egoist, she reviewed Dorothy Richardson’s Pilgrimage, coining the now-popular term “stream-of-consciousness,” which Richardson detested.
+In The Egoist, she reviewed Dorothy Richardson’s Pilgrimage, above, coining the now-popular term “stream-of-consciousness,” which Richardson detested.

-She was on cordial terms with the three leading Imagist revolutionaries: Ezra Pound, Richard Aldington, and H.D.
+Sinclair was on cordial terms with the three leading Imagist revolutionaries: Ezra Pound, Richard Aldington, and H.D.
 Her novel, The Three Sisters, parallels the lives of the Brontë sisters in some respects, while Mary Olivier: A Life is mostly known for being featured in The Little Review alongside James Joyce’s Ulysses (rather than for its content).

 . . . . . . . . . .